 My name is Amanda and I’m a front-end designer / developer based in Boston.
-I am currently teaching web design at MassArt and I am open to the right opportunities for contract work.

-I’m interested in bettering user experience through designer-developer collaboration as well as the intersection of art, design and coding.
+I’m interested in bettering user experience through designer-developer collaboration as well as pushing the intersection of art, design and coding.
 Sometimes I speak about these topics at conferences.
 My past presentations include:

 - Bridging the gap between designers and developers

 - Responsible data visualization